yunkunrao/tendermint.com/content/tutorials/run-your-first-tmsp-application.md

 See the dummy app in `example/golang/dummy.go`.
 It simply adds transaction bytes to a merkle tree, hashing when we call `get_hash` and saving when we call `commit`.

-So when we run `tmsp_cli info`, we open a new connection to the TMSP server, which calls the `Info()` method on the application, which tells us the number of transactions in our merlke tree.
+So when we run `tmsp-cli info`, we open a new connection to the TMSP server, which calls the `Info()` method on the application, which tells us the number of transactions in our merlke tree.

-Now, since every command opens a new connection, we provide the `tmsp_cli console` and `tmsp_cli batch` commands, to allow multiple TMSP messages on a single connection.
+Now, since every command opens a new connection, we provide the `tmsp-cli console` and `tmsp-cli batch` commands, to allow multiple TMSP messages to be sent over a single connection.

-Running `tmsp_cli console` should drop you in an interactive console for speaking TMSP messages to your application.
+Running `tmsp-cli console` should drop you in an interactive console for speaking TMSP messages to your application.

 Try running these commands: